FacilMap/Leaflet.DraggableLines/README.md

 * `enableForLayer(layer)`: Manually enable dragging for a specific layer.
 * `disableForLayer(layer)`: Manually disable dragging for a specific layer.
+* `redraw()`: Reapply the options and redraw the drag markers for all lines.
+Call this after making any changes to the `options` property to apply the changes.
+* `redrawForLayer(layer)`: Redraw the drag markers for a specific line.

 ### Polyline extensions